Funding Your Education

-A very helpful tool to calculate your estimated bill is available at the Student Account Services website.
+A very helpful tool to calculate your estimated bill is available at through Student Account Services.
 We encourage you to use this tool in determining any other resources needed to pay your bill each semester.

 Options for Funding Your Education

 Once you have determined your Cost of Attendance and subtracted your financial aid award (except Federal Work-Study and any associated loan fees) the following options may be considered to fund your costs for the academic year:

 - Option 1: Family and other resources from savings, work, outside scholarships, etc

 - Option 2: Tuition payment program (This is a great option!) is the interest-free, debt-free way to spread tuition payments over a number of months.
 The tuition payment program is not a loan, so there are no interest payments, only a low enrollment fee.
 The Plan allows you to break down your education expenses in easy-to-manage installments, rather than one lump sum payments.
 It’s simple and convenient.

 - Option 3: Federal Direct Parent Loan for Undergraduate Students (PLUS) is a fixed interest loan authorized by the Federal government to help pay for dependent student’s education.
 There are fees associated with this loan, and the parent is responsible for repayment.
 In-school deferments may be available by contacting the Direct Loan Servicer after your PLUS loan proceeds have been disbursed to the student’s bill.